 How to Stop Stomach Cramps and Pain

 Friends, you really don’t have to live in pain with stomach cramps.
-In addition to avoiding or cutting back on some of the aforementioned scenarios, here are a few natural strategies for quick relief.
+In addition to avoiding or cut back on some of the aforementioned scenarios, here are a few natural strategies to alleviate stomach pain.

 Heat can help relax your tight spasming tummy by increasing blood circulation, so grab a heating pad or run a warm bath.